How to ask someone ‘R U OK?’

 It's important to let them know they have your support, and encourage them to take action.
 After you've had a chat, set yourself a reminder to contact them again in a couple of weeks to catch up.
 Stay in touch with them, as genuine concern and care will make a world of difference to someone in a bad headspace.
 Be sure to check out RUOK for more details on asking 'R U OK?'

 If you are worried someone might be suicidal contact Lifeline for crisis support.
-If life is in danger, call 000.
+If life is in danger, call triple-0.